Our Board of Directors

 Rebecca first became involved with SPHERE in 2003 through family and community connections and was immediately drawn to its mission to empower adults with disabilities through education, recreation, and the arts.
 In 2009, she joined the Board of Directors, recognizing that her legal background could meaningfully support SPHERE’s expanding programs and organizational needs.
 Since that time, she has served as a trusted advisor, guiding the organization on governance, compliance, risk management, insurance, employment matters, and strategic initiatives — all on a pro bono basis.

-An attorney with Ciota Legal Group, LLC, Rebecca is admitted to practice law in Connecticut, New York, and Massachusetts.
+Rebecca, an attorney with Ciota Legal Group, LLC, is admitted to practice law in Connecticut, New York, and Massachusetts.
 Her professional practice and nonprofit service reflect a shared philosophy: that strong structures, thoughtful advocacy, and principled leadership create lasting opportunity and dignity for individuals and communities alike.
 Her legal insight has helped SPHERE navigate periods of significant growth while remaining mission-driven, fiscally sound, and operationally secure.

 Rebecca’s commitment to nonprofit service has been widely recognized.
 In 2019, she received SPHERE’s Commitment to Service Award in recognition of her extraordinary dedication and impact.
 That same year, she was honored by the Connecticut Bar Association with The Honorable Anthony V. DeMayo Pro Bono Award for her exceptional commitment to serving the nonprofit community.